mild-blue/txmatching/README.md

 You can automatically generate both swagger file and TS files by running `make generate-swagger-all`.

-You should be able to create user with some rights to some events with `/v1/user/login` endpoint.
+You should be able to create user with some rights to some events and login with `/v1/user/login` endpoint.
 Also you should be able to create a txm event with duplicate patients from another event via the swagger endpoints.

 ## Development